-When a complaint is brought to the Complaint Advisor, the complainant may ask for a mediated meeting with the accused.
-The goal of the mediation procedure is to provide a forum where the complainant and the accused can, with the aid of a third party, come to a mutually agreed upon resolution.
-Consequently, mediation will occur only if both the complainant and the accused are willing to participate in the process.
-The Complaint Advisor may serve as mediator or suggest a third party such as the Coordinating Officer or a faculty member of the Panel on Unlawful Harassment to act as mediator.
-Mediation will not be used to resolve complaints of sexual misconduct, which require more formal investigation.
+When a complaint is brought to a Complaint Advisor, the complainant may ask for a mediated meeting with the accused.
+The goal of the mediation procedure is to provide a forum where the complainant and the accused can, with the aid of a third party, come to a mutually agreed-upon resolution.
+Consequently, mediation will occur only if both the complainant and the accused are willing to participate.
+The Complaint Advisor may serve as mediator or suggest a third party such as the Coordinating Officer or a faculty member of the Harassment Panel to act as mediator.
+Mediation will not be used to resolve complaints of alleged sexual assault, which require more formal investigation.